 - The World of Hyatt Credit Card earns you mid-tier Discoverist status while spending your way to top-tier Globalist.

 Sometimes maximizing a rewards card requires pairing it with another one.

-For example, you’ll earn 1.5% cash back on all spending with the Chase Freedom Unlimited®.
+For example, you’ll earn 5% on travel (purchased through Chase Ultimate Rewards®) to 3% on dining and drugstores, and unlimited 1.5% back on all other purchases with the Chase Freedom Unlimited®.
 This card technically earns Chase Ultimate Rewards® points, but you’re limited to redeeming them for cash value at a rate of 1 cent per point, which is why it’s considered a cash back card.

 3. Meet your spending requirement

 Nearly every rewards card has a spending requirement that you need to complete to earn the welcome bonus.
 Spending requirements can range from $500 to $15,000 or more.

 Be sure to consider this when applying for a new card.
 The last thing you want is to get a credit card for which you can’t meet the spending requirement and miss out on the bonus.
 We’re talking 50,000 to 100,000 miles or more for most cards!
 That’s a lot of potential travel you’d be giving up.